User670/Unity-Stem-Player/README.md

 Pull requests, however, are not welcome until a license is chosen.

-I'll be on a trip soon after this commit, so I might not be able to respond to your issues very quickly.
-Sorry if that bothers you!

 The song used in the demo is [Fun is Infinite at AGM](https://opengameart.org/content/fun-is-infinite-at-agm) by northivanastan.
 It's been released to the public domain by the author.
 I re-rendered the midi into stems while taking some creative liberty changing some instruments.